Who Gets Your Estate?Ross Koffel

 The primary issue in estate planning is ensuring that your wishes are carried out on your death.
 It is your property and you should be free to choose to whom it will be transferred on your death, right?
 Simply put you make a valid will specifying your wishes and appoint a person to carry this out.
 The reality is of course more complex.

 Firstly, you must have a validly attested will, and the requisite mental capacity to execute it at the time of signature.
-While the law provides for the recognition of: informal wills; the rectification of erroneous provisions; and statutory wills for persons that lack capacity; these procedures involve a hearing which can be contested and costly.
+While the law provides for the recognition of: informal wills; the rectification of erroneous provisions; and statutory wills for persons that lack capacity; these procedures will involve a hearing.
+Such a hearing would be time consuming and costly.
+Initially, these factors determine who gets your estate.

 A change of circumstances such as a marriage or divorce can invalidate some or all of the provisions of a will.
-Beneficiaries can seek to set aside trust provisions or conditions that you may seek to have applied to gifts.
-A common example would be the vesting of property upon the attainment of a specified age.
+Also, Beneficiaries can seek to set aside trust provisions or conditions that you may seek to have applied to gifts.
+To illustrate, a common example would be the vesting of property upon the attainment of a specified age.

 These issues all need to be considered in so far as they are relevant when plans are put into place for the orderly succession of property.